chenweiquan-red/wq-blog/docs/src/README.md

         link: https://theme-hope.vuejs.press/guide/advanced/pwa.html

 copyright: false
-footer: Theme by <a href="https://theme-hope.vuejs.press/" target="_blank">VuePress Theme Hope</a> | MIT Licensed, Copyright © 2019-present Mr.Hope
+footer: Theme by <a href="https://theme-hope.vuejs.press/" target="_blank">VuePress Theme Hope</a> | MIT Licensed, Copyright © 2019-present WQ
 ---

 This is an example of a project homepage.
 You can place your main content here.